SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

-between adjusted and the non-seasonally adjusted data; this can be of particular interest when low-frequency (e.g. annual) benchmarking figures officially exist (e.g. National Accounts, Balance of Payments, External Trade, etc.) where users' needs for time consistency are stronger.
+between adjusted and the non-seasonally adjusted data; this can be of particular interest when low-frequency (e.g. annual) benchmarking figures officially exist (e.g. National Accounts, Balance of Payments, External Trade, etc.) and where users' needs for time consistency are stronger.

-1. Following the *ESS Guidelines on Seasonal Adjustment* (2015) recommendations, by default, the benchmarking functionality is not applied (the *Benchmarking* node is empty).
+1. Following the *ESS Guidelines on Seasonal Adjustment* (2015) recommendations the benchmarking functionality is not applied by default (the *Benchmarking* node is empty).
 To activate it, click on the *Specifications* button and activate the checkbox in the *Benchmarking* section.